kalp12/PostCraft/README.md

 ### Prerequisites

 - Python 3.8+
-- Access to an LLM backend (e.g., OpenAI GPT or similar) — ensure API keys/config are set
+- Access to an LLM backend (e.g., Llama) — ensure API keys/config are set
+- MongoDB
 - Recommended to create a virtual environment

 ### Installation